Our social performance at a glance

 - Launching a helpline for assisting older and digitally illiterate clients to use digital channels.

-- Providing our clients access to banking products and services through e-Banking, mobile banking, ATMs and V-Banking.
+- Providing our clients access to banking products and services through ATMs and digital channels, such as e-Banking, mobile banking and v-Banking.